bluxmit/mkdocs-magicspace-website/docs/pages/home/home.md

     <div class="accent-element" >
         <img src="programming.svg" class="accent-img">
         <div class="accent-description">
-            Isolate projects in their own dockerized environments, work directly inside the running docker containers and manage numerous projects easily.
+            Isolate projects in their dockerized environments, work directly inside the running docker containers, and manage numerous projects easily
         </div>
     </div>
     <div class="accent-element" >
         <img src="nature-coding.svg" class="accent-img">
         <div class="accent-description">
-            Move entire workspaces between machines and cloud servers with just couple commands.
-Work on your laptop, home PC, cloud server or even tablet whenever you want.
+            Move entire workspaces between machines and cloud servers with just a couple of commands.
+Work on your laptop, home PC, cloud server, or even tablet whenever you want
         </div>
     </div>
     <div class="accent-element" >
         <img src="shared-workspace.svg" class="accent-img">
         <div class="accent-description">
-            Share entire workspace with all dependencies with your peer.
-Or move workspace to cloud server and use it together.
+            Share the entire workspace with all dependencies with your peers.
+Or launch a workspace on a cloud server and work together online
         </div>
     </div>
     <div class="accent-element" >
         <img src="version-control.svg" class="accent-img">
         <div class="accent-description">
-            Version control not only for the code, but for your entire workspace with all the files and configurations.
-Save workspace that works.
+            Version control not only for the code but for your entire workspace with all the files and configurations.
+Save workspace that works
         </div>
     </div>
     <div class="accent-element" >
         <img src="design-components.svg" class="accent-img">
         <div class="accent-description">
-            Much more than just IDE.
+            Much more than just an IDE.
 All the needed tools, packages, extensions are set up and configured.
-Workspace is fully ready to serve the goal.
+Workspace is fully ready to serve the goal
         </div>
     </div>
     <div class="accent-element" >
         <img src="data-processing.svg" class="accent-img">
         <div class="accent-description">
-            Great for both development and productionalisation.
-No additional steps needed.
-Just move the same workspace to the cloud, and use it in production.
+            Great for both development and production.
+No additional steps are needed.
+Just move the same workspace to the cloud, and use it as a runtime environment
         </div>
     </div>
     <div class="accent-element" >
         <img src="add-color.svg" class="accent-img">
         <div class="accent-description">
             Isolate experiments from the main environment.
-Trying out new thigns without risking to affect your primary workspace.
+Trying out new things without affecting your primary workspace
         </div>
     </div>
     <div class="accent-element" >
         <img src="feeling-proud.svg" class="accent-img">
         <div class="accent-description">
-            Tunable, expandable and customizable.
-Configure your own professioal workspace with all the things you need, and reuse it in many different projects.
+            Tunable, expandable, and customizable.
+Configure your own professional workspace with all the things you need, and reuse it in many different projects
         </div>
     </div>
 </div>